bower/bower.github.io/docs/api.md

 ## Using local cache

-Bower supports installing packages from its local cache -- without internet connection -- if the packages were installed before.
+Bower supports installing packages from its local cache -- without an internet connection -- if the packages were installed before.

 {% highlight sh %}
 $ bower install <package> --offline